Alconbury Driving Centre Blog

 “Luminus has a commitment to excellence in every aspect of our organisation.
 By including the SAFED training in Luminus’ excellent driver training programme, we create an ideal opportunity to minimise our environmental impact, reduce our road risk and increase the professionalism of our drivers.”

-Light Commercial Vehicles (LCVs) play an important role in the country’s economy with activity in the United Kingdom in 2003 accounting for some 58 billion combined kilometres.
+Light Commercial Vehicles (LCVs) play an important role in the country’s economy with activity in the United Kingdom in 2003 accounting for some 58 billion combined kilometers.
 Over 90% of this distance was in connection with the collection and delivery of goods, travel between home and workplace or journeys between jobs.